Most Popular Angular Component Libraries

 Usage of Kendo UI:

-Kendo UI is an Angular component library mostly suitable for enterprise applications that have complex user interactions and extensive data management.
+Kendo UI is an Angular component library that is well suited for enterprise applications with complex user interactions and extensive data management.

-1. Create new project “angular-kendo-ui-examples” using below command
+1. Create a new project “angular-kendo-ui-examples” using the command below:

 angular-kendo-ui-examples